PacTure: Efficient PBR Texture Generation on Packed Views with Visual Autoregressive Models: Experiments

 \section{Experiments}

-In this section, we introduce the dataset used to train our multi-view PBR generation model and to evaluate the entire texturing pipeline in \sref{subsec: dataset}, and provide implementation details in \sref{subsec: implementation}.
-We compare our pipeline, PacTure, with state-of-the-art texturing methods in \sref{subsec: comparison} and conduct ablation studies to assess the key components of our approach in \sref{subsec: ablation}.
-For more details and results, please check the supplementary material.
+We describe the dataset used in \sref{subsec: dataset}, and the training process in \sref{subsec: training}.
+We compare our PacTure to baselines in \sref{subsec: comparison}, and report an ablation study in \sref{subsec: ablation}.
+Further details and results are given in the appendix.